neocliff/my-make-things/README.md

 that is controlled by an externally specified make file, component.mk. main() calls functions defined in a_dir and b_dir source code files.
-Those files are linked to hello and the include directories are added to the INC_DIR variable in component.mk.
+Those files are linked to hello and the include directories are added to the INCLUDE_DIRS variable in component.mk.
 * src/hello/c_dir - This subdirectory of src/hello demonstrates that
 a component can have directories within it.
 This is a useful way of partitioning functionality.